covalenthq/covalent-docs/docs/content/learn/guides/frontend/react-js.md

 ```

 ### Conclusion
-There you have it, how to consume the Covalent API using React Hooks and display the data on the frontend!
+There you have it, how to consume the Covalent API using React Hooks and display the data on the front-end!
 You can begin with this as a starting point and style your app and also consume multiple endpoints.
 If you have any further questions, you can reach the DevRel team on the [Covalent Discord](https://covalenthq.com/discord) server.